 The aim of the study is to investigate how care of people with rare diseases is coordinated in the UK, and importantly, how patients and families affected by rare diseases, and the healthcare professionals who treat them, would like care to be coordinated.The detailed objectives of the study are:

 The study has so far included patient interviews, which have been completed, and focus groups for patients and carers and healthcare professionals, which are ongoing but no longer recruiting.
-The study will culminate in a widespread survey, with responses from rare disease patients, carers and healthcare professionals, to be launched in summer 2019.
-To find out when the survey is live, keep an eye on our social media feeds or sign up to our newsletter here.
+The study will culminate in a widespread survey, with responses from rare disease patients, carers and healthcare professionals, which is currently live.
+To keep up to date, keep an eye on our social media feeds or sign up to our newsletter here.